tlothering/AudioCodes_SBC_on_Azure/README.md

 This repo contains 2 .INI files:
 - ***Standard Trunk for Single Tenant***: This INI can be used when you have a single Office 365 tenant.
-- ***Standard Trunk for Multi-Tenant***: This INI can be used when you have multiple Tenants.
-You can dedicate a SIP Port, manage Media Bypass settings per Tenant or have more granular control of every Office 365 tenant.
 - ***Derived Trunk for Carriers***: This INI can be used by Telecommunication Providers / Voice Carriers to manage 1000's of Office 365 SIP Trunks with a simple deployment.

 The .INI files contain the basics for configuring the AudioCodes Session Border Controller for Microsoft Teams Direct Routing.
 Download the applicable .INI and edit the following changes: